-Level 2 questions Level 3 questions Criteria Is the Council's dig strategy informed b good understandin current and future trends? y a understanding of the 'as is' The Council has drawn on a broad range of information from internal and external sources to develop a thorough understanding of the 'as is' and how it is likely to change.
+Level 2 questions Level 3 questions Criteria Is the Council's digital strategy informed by a good understanding of current and future trends?
+1.1 Is there is a thorough understanding of the 'as is' (ie current demand/issues to be addressed) and the reasons why/underlying causes?
+1.2 Is there a thorough understanding of the long-term factors that will impact and the challenges and opportunities that may result (eg risks and opportunities)?
+The Council has drawn on a broad range of information from internal and external sources to develop a thorough understanding of the 'as is' and how it is likely to change.
 This includes information (including data) relating to: service sustainability/resilience and resourcing challenges. the needs of citizens and communities. the underlying causes of current demand/issues to be addressed. analysis of future trends and how they might impact, eg social, economic/political, environmental, cultural or technological.
 They might include known trends eg ageing population, depleting natural resources and particularly technological advances.
 They might also include those with a higher level of uncertainty eg jobs and skills needed in the future.
 The analysis of the 'as is' and how it is likely to change is well informed by involvement activity, as appropriate, that reflects recognised good practice (eg National Principles for Public Engagement in Wales, Future Generations Commissioner for Wales advice and guidance).
 The Council uses its evidence base effectively to: